 |What is the next homily by Father Hanly in this Liturgical Cycle? ||5th Sunday of Lent, Year C|

 |Who was Father Hanly?||Father Denis J. Hanly was a Maryknoll Missionary|

 |How can we find other homilies by Father Hanly?||By Liturgical Calendar or by topic or by title|

 Information about Father Hanly’s homily for 4th Sunday of Lent, Year C

 All Rights Reserved.

-If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.
+If you would like to use our transcript of this sermon (updated 2023), please contact us for permission.

-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for 4th Sunday of Lent, Year C, "The Prodigal Son" was delivered on 14th March 2010.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.